-- The program follows the practitioner-scholar training philosophy established at the APA Vail Conference in 1973.
-As a practice-oriented program (APA, 1973, Korman, 1974), this program focuses on professional service and direct practice, as well as the evaluation and improvement of such services.
+- Albizu’s PsyD in Counseling Psychology Programs follow the practitioner-scholar training philosophy.
+Students focus on professional service and direct practice, as well as the evaluation and improvement of these services.
 From the beginning of the program, students will learn theory and put it into practice.

-- The program conducts an annual Student Research Meeting where our students have the opportunity to present their research.
-Moreover, various academic experiences prepare them to offer consulting, vocational, psychometric, and personal evaluations.
+- Our psychology doctoral programs host an annual student research meeting, where students present their findings.
+Additionally, diverse academic experiences prepare them to offer consulting, vocational, psychometric, and personal evaluations.

 - Evidence of having completed a master's degree in psychology or a related field of study at an accredited university.
 A minimum cumulative high school grade point average (GPA) of 3.0 (on a scale of 4.0) is required.
 This is the cumulative GPA, not the concentration or graduation rate.
 The applicant must have earned the required minimum GPA during the semester immediately preceding the end of the admissions period at AU.
 However, if an applicant who has entered the ranking order finishes their master's degree with a lower than required GPA, admission to the program will be revoked.